bhg995/lise/sshAuth.md

 If you know what you're doing, you can choose location other than the default.
 Otherwise stick with default location, as SSH-clients will automatically search this location for SSH-keys.

 Be careful!
-If you had previously generated SSH-keys, so the new key pair will be wiped out and new keys generated.
+If you had previously generated SSH-keys, the existing key pair will be wiped out and new keys generated.
 [3](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 ![Näyttökuva 2024-9-27 kello 15 12 23](https://github.com/user-attachments/assets/69049c5d-913a-4b9d-a5d6-8569b03067ae)